 - The caretaker and maintenance constructs known as Canoptek Spydersnote , are spider-like robots that are around three times the size of a Necron Immortal.

 - Canoptek Wraiths are large robotic constructs with an appearance resembling a cross between a spider and a snake that towers over human-sized opponents.

 - Glass Cannon:

-- God Guise: Praetorians actively pretend to be gods to spread Necron influence among primitive races.
+- God Guise: While the rest of the Necron race was in stasis, the Tetrarch Praetorians pretend to be gods to spread Necron influence among the primitive races of the galaxy.

 - Lightning Bruiser:

 - Necron Tomb Blades are the fastest non-Aircraft unit in a Necron army but still possess a high degree of survivability due to having both the Living Metal and Reanimation Protocols abilities, as well as optional equipment that increase their basic Save characteristic and give them a special invulnerable save.
 Each Tomb Blade can also equipped with weapons that make them dangerous on the attack.